Persian Cat Care and Grooming Secrets by Breeder Laura Thomas

 Cat grooming products and tools for Persian cat care

-Our DVD's and Grooming Supplies all in one.
+Below you will find 4 Perisan cat grooming tips that helped me achieve success in cat shows.
+You'll find even more Persian grooming tips in our grooming DVDs.
 This will actually teach you to groom your cat step-by-step, what products work best, and how to properly wash your Persian Cat and other long-hairs like a professional!
 These DVDs are the only of their kind on the market today!
 Actually, they are the ONLY Persian Grooming DVDs on the market!

 Cat TOP Secret #1:

 What goes in comes out!
 Diet is of utmost importance along with the family tree of the kitty.
 Did you know diet can take up to 6 months to be fully seen in a coat or skin condition.
 So please feed well and start young!
 The condition of the coat also shares the health of the cat.

 Cat TOP Secret #2: